-How to Avoid 12 Solo Travel Hassles: Planning ahead will be key to solving many problems before they happen.
+How to Avoid 12 Solo Travel Hassles: Planning ahead will be key to solving many problems and mis-adventures before they happen.

 How to Avoid 12 Solo Travel Hassles: Know Before You Go:

-Tip Two: Before going abroad, get an emergency number and email at home and abroad from family, friends or financial relationships.
+Tip Two: Before going abroad, get an emergency number, and email at home and abroad from family, friends or financial relationships.
 You may not need to use it but a car wreck or such accident can mean you need more funds from home.

 How to Avoid 12 Solo Travel Hassles: Plan Your Flights Carefully!

 Tip Three: Check in on time for your outbound flight.
 The earlier you check in the less likely you are to find good seats gone or that your flight is oversold and leaves without you.

 Tip Four: Avoid flights through major airports if you can.
-On a trip last month from DC to Canada, I sat on the runway in Newark outbound.
+On a prior trip from Washington, DC to Canada, I sat on the runway in Newark outbound.
 I had flight delays on return.
 None were for bad weather.
 The best thing to do?
 Do not route yourself through busy airports.
 On another long weekend in the Caribbean, we sat so long on the runway that I could see my holiday evaporating before my eyes.